 G451 Principles of Hydrogeology (3 cr.)
-P: G205, G110 or consent of instructor.
+P: G205 and G110, or consent of instructor.
 R: G334.
-Water resources; occurrence, regulation, and management of water; hydrologic cycle, water movement, water quality and pollution; surface and subsurface investigations; basinwide development of water resources.
+Geologic and hydrologic factors controlling the occurrence and dynamics of ground water.
+Emphasis on basic physical and chemical relationships between water and geologic material.